danobi/dotfiles/README.md

 These are my personal dotfiles.

-Feel free to view and use them as you wish.
+All rights reserved, but feel free to do whatever with them.